adonaicruz/create-form/README.md

 * bootstrap (optional)

 ## Usage
-Create a <div> where you want to put the form
+Create a DIV where you want to put the form
 ```html
 <div id="lead_form"></div>
 ```